marek-cottingham/magSonify/README.md

-Sonification of space magnetic field data in Python.
+Sonification of space magnetic field data in python
 ----------------------------------------
 ### Installation ###